ImKKingshuk/MisCORS/README.md

 # MisCORS

-MisCORS is a command-line tool crafted in Bash for uncovering Cross-Origin Resource Sharing (CORS) misconfigurations, enhancing your web application security assessments.
+MisCORS - Unleash CORS Misconfigurations Like a Digital Phantom! 🌐✨ Harness the power of MisCORS to silently unveil vulnerabilities in Cross-Origin Resource Sharing.
+Stealthily analyze web defenses, expose misconfigurations, and empower your security journey. 🕵️‍♂️🔓 Dive into the shadows of web security with MisCORS.

 ## What's New (v1.0.1)